hunt-alone/hunt-alone/README.md

 In my spare time, I learn `Nestjs`.
 I try to write some English posts to level up my English, with the aim to work remotely in the future.

-I also like Bicycling 🚵‍♀️ and meditation 🧘, but I don't do risky tricks.
+I also like Bicycling 🚵‍♀️ and meditation 🧘, they help me balance physical energy and mental calm perfectly.
+.